ngermeau/wbyd-v1/readme.md

 </p>

 ## [Watch Before You Die](https://watchbeforeyoudie.com)
-This repository is a compilation of movies to watch before you die.
+This repository is the code behind[watchbeforeyoudie.com website](https://watchbeforeyoudie.com) which publish a compilation of movies to watch before you die (no shit...).
 > *No good movie is too long and no bad movie is short enough - Roger Ebert.*

 <p align="center">